-GUROC 2022 – reviewing Phase 3 trial results and presenting Phase 4 trial.
+GUROC 2022 – On the road: Reviewing Phase 3 trial results and presenting Phase 4 trial.

 Dalhousie’s DMRF Soillse Prostate Cancer Quality of Life Lab program PC-PEP, Prostate Cancer-Patient Empowering Program opening trial sites throughout the country: NS, NB, NL, Toronto, Ottawa, Edmonton, Kelowna, and Saskatoon!
 In Kelowna, at SABR forming new collaborations.

 Congrats to Drs.
 Raza Abidi, Jong Sung Kim, Ellen Sweeney, Gabriela Ilie, & Trevor Dummer on a successful NFRF grant!
 The team will expand their work on Arsenic-Related Cancer w/ Toenail Biosamples & Machine Learning